SystemSpace/Compendium/compendium.rst

   Only as much as we allow them to see.
 They know about this project, they know that Life will be deleted.

   There has been some import/export to/from Life in most previous iterations, but we have not hit that stage this iteration.

+Are there cars or highways or any other form of public transportation in LFE?
+  They actually have a rather nice, layered transporation system, with both air, land, space and sea, but public transportation still sucks.

+  At least that's what I've heard about ghakuwent'sj's main transportation provider, Onestep.

 Can LFE viewers access systemspace.link?
   They can, but they cannot interact.
 (They read the imageboard, but do not post.)